-- Alanya is expat favorite, because of beautiful nature and multicultural environment
+- Alanya is expat favorite because of its beautiful nature and multicultural environment

 - Bodrum is for all of those who prefer a high-class living.
 This coastal city has breathtaking views and modern houses.

-- Side is a peaceful spot that you can pick if you are hiding from noisy, urban metropoles.
+- The side is a peaceful spot that you can pick if you are hiding from noisy, urban metropoles.
 Living here will be relaxed and chill.

 If you are living in a rental house in the US, you know that the prices vary depending on location and size.
 Sometimes, to get a better location, you will sacrifice more than a few square feet.